Recent theoretical advances in decentralized distributed convex optimization: Decentralized Optimization of Smooth Convex Functions

 Performance of decentralized gradient methods typically depends on function (local or global) condition number $\kappa$ and graph condition number $\chi$ defined in \eqref{eq:chi}.
 For non-accelerated dynamics \cite{yuan2016convergence,shi2015extra} complexity bounds include $\kappa$ and $\chi$.
 Improving dependencies to $\sqrt\kappa$ and $\sqrt\chi$ is an important direction of research in distributed optimization.
 This can be done by applying direct Nesterov acceleration \cite{nesterov2004introduction} or by employing meta-acceleration techniques such as Catalyst \cite{lin2015universal}.
 The two major approaches studied in the literature are primal and dual algorithms.

 Dual methods are based on a reformulation of problem \eqref{P} using a Laplacian matrix induced by the communication network.
 This reformulation is discussed in Section \ref{sec:distributed_opt} in more details.
 The basic idea behind dual approach is to run first-order methods on a dual problem to \eqref{eq:problem_equality_constraints}.
-Every gradient step on the dual is equivalent to one communication round and one local gradient step taken by every node in the network.
-Accelerated algorithms achieving $O\cbraces{\sqrt{\kappamax\chi}\log(1/\eps)}$ communication complexities have been studied in \cite{scaman2017optimal}.
+Every gradient step on the dual is equivalent to one communication round and one local gradient step taken by every node in the network. \ar{In \cite{scaman2017optimal}, algorithms using Chebyshev acceleration that achieve $O\cbraces{\sqrt{\kappamax\chi}\log(1/\eps)}$ communication complexity are proposed}.
 On the other hand, lower complexity bound for deterministic methods over strongly convex smooth objectives is $\Omega\cbraces{\sqrt{\kappa_g\chi}\log(1/\eps)}$, as shown in \cite{scaman2017optimal}.

 In dual approach, one may run non-distributed accelerated schemes on dual problem and obtain accelerated complexity bounds, i.e. $\sqrt{\kappa\chi}$.
 For primal-only methods this is not the case, and primal algorithms have to alternate optimization and consensus steps in a proper way and employ specific techniques such as gradient tracking.
 A direct distributed scheme for Nesterov accelerated method was proposed in \cite{qu2019accelerated}.